-If you’ve previously overlooked Panama as a vacation destination, you could be missing out on the best trip of your life.
+If you’ve previously overlooked Panama as a vacation destination, here are the 10 Reasons to Travel to Panama, a trip of your life.
 Whether you’re searching for an adventurous, relaxing, or romantic getaway, Panama has numerous experiences and attractions to suit any travel style.
 From its stunning landscapes to its vibrant culture, there’s no shortage of reasons to travel to Panama for your next vacation.

 Panama’s incredible food demonstrates the country’s multicultural nature.
 Panama’s cuisine blends African, Spanish, and Native Panamanian cooking styles to create unique and delicious dishes.
 Panamas most popular dish, perhaps, is its delicious ceviche—seafood marinated in lime juice and served cold—which many say rivals that of Peru.